Rating: Author: Amelia Wilson

 The book is divided into 6 chapters: Chap 1 – Paving the Way: The Devil’s Earliest Origins – gives a brief overview of Sumerian, Babylonian, Zoroastrian, and Canaanite beliefs that influenced the ancient Israelites.

-Chapter 3 – The Devil Grows Horns (and Teeth) describes the devil from the writings of the Early Church fathers.
-Here, Wilson includes some interesting trivial about pairing the 7 deadly sins with their associated punishments in hell.
+Chapter 3 – The Devil Grows Horns (and Teeth) describes the devil from the writings of the early Church Fathers.
+Here, Wilson includes some interesting trivia about pairing the 7 deadly sins with their associated punishments in hell.

 Chapter 4 – The Devil Takes Center Stage – gives a rushed account of the Inquisition, the Protestant Reformation, the Burning Times and the Renaissance, all of which get no more than a few pages.

 Chapter 5 – The Romantic Devil – discusses John Milton’s Paradise Lost, while Chapter 6 – The Modern Devil – talks about modern-day Satanism, Wicca, and how Hollywood portrays the devil, such as in Rosemary’s Baby and The Exorcist.

 The best part of the book is the illustrations, which appear on virtually every page.
 Unfortunately, there isn’t much rhyme or reason to where she puts each picture.
 Text about the earliest beliefs of the devil is accompanied by paintings from the 13th, 17th and 18th centuries.